 I’ve left the negative to last.
 I find Notes consistently loud when busy (and it usually is).
 In the early afternoon, when I was chatting with a friend, it wasn’t too bad, but coming up to five o’clock, the noise was unpleasant and annoyingly loud: I could hear individual voices from practically every part of the room.
 It didn’t help that the music was being played in such a manner that I could only hear the bass; the opposite problem of the headphone-wearer on the train.
 The final discordant note was the large TV at the back showing a film with the sound muted, something I found rather jarring, distracting and utterly pointless.

 Update: Notes now roasts all its own coffee (except decaf) and only uses single-origins.
-The Covent Garden branch has now closed, but new branches have opened at King’s Cross, Moorgate, Canary Wharf and Crossrail Place (also at Canary Wharf).
-The carts are down to just two: Victoria and Borough Market.
+The Covent Garden branch has now closed, but new branches have opened across London, including King’s Cross, Canary Wharf and Crossrail Place (also at Canary Wharf).
+A single cart remains (at Borough Market), although the cart in Victoria is still going as an independent operation, Flat Cap Victoria.

 Don’t forget that you can share this post with your friends using the buttons below.